 While the dentists at Mt.
-Holly Family Dentistry are typically on the hunt for plaque, tartar and gum disease, it is far from the only issue they keep in mind during your routine exam.
+Holly Family Dentistry are typically on the hunt for plaque, tartar, and gum disease, it is far from the only issue they keep in mind during your routine exam.
 That’s why, if you’re experiencing chronic jaw pain or headaches, especially after waking up, it could mean that you have an undiagnosed jaw condition known as temporomandibular joint (TMJ) dysfunction or TMD.
-By treating your TMJ at our office, you can stop chronic pain and live your life to the fullest.
-Contact our office today to get started with TMJ therapy in Mt.
+By treating your TMJ at our dental office, you can stop chronic pain and live your life to the fullest.
+Contact our dental office today to get started with TMJ therapy in Mt.
 Holly, NJ!

 What Causes TMD?